 Original post date: August 7, 2018

 I’m pleased to have initiated this very significant change in the snow removal policy.

-On May 29, 2018, after two years of review, discussions and more reviews, the Standing Policy Committee on Infrastructure Renewal and Public Works concurred in the recommendation of the Winnipeg Public Service, and recommended to Council (which Council approved on June 21, 2018):
+In May of 2018, after two years of review, discussions and more reviews, the Standing Policy Committee on Infrastructure Renewal and Public Works concurred in the recommendation of the Winnipeg Public Service, and recommended to Council (which Council approved on June 21, 2018):

 - That the Council Policy on Snow Clearing and Ice Control be amended for the 2018 snow season and beyond to include the winter re-prioritization of the Roadways, Sidewalks and Active Transportation Pathways, as identified in the ward maps included in Appendix A, subject to the Public Works Department identifying sufficient general revenue operating surplus in its overall departmental budget to fund this amendment in 2018; or,

 - If the above noted surplus does not occur in 2018 then the above noted amendments to the Council Policy on Snow Clearing and Ice control take effect in 2019 and beyond.

 - A new list of sidewalks and pathways throughout the city has been identified and prioritized for snow removal.
 This INCLUDES all the pathways located in Waverly West neighbourhoods.

 - A budget of approximately $1M has been estimated to be the cost to remove the snow on the sidewalks and pathways

 Original Post Date: November 23, 2017